rma350/ORSoftwareTools2013/cut-generation-heuristics-and-callbacks/index.markdown

 author: Ross Anderson
 ---

 This class is a tutorial on using callbacks, a group of advanced CPLEX features.
-The Traveling Salesmen Problem (TSP) will be used as a running example.
+The Traveling Salesman Problem (TSP) will be used as a running example.
 CPLEX will be accessed through the Java Concert Technology interface.
 Be sure to complete the [prerequisites and installation instructions](prerequisites/index.html) before beginning the tutorial.
 [These slides](../assets/cut-generation-heuristics-and-callbacks/presentation.pdf) reviewing some Java and walk through the very beginning of the tutorial.

 # Tutorial